speedcom/speedcom.github.io/_posts/2017-04-03-justindb-more-than-seven-hundred-commits.markdown

 I will let myself to point out what I've achieved/what topics were touched during mentioned 5 months of active development.
 If you still hadn't a chance to get familiarize with JustinDB you can read my previous [post][justindb-reactive-database] (it covers many concepts).

-* clustering - [JustinDB][justindb] is able to horizontally scale; we can add up and remove nodes from cluster configuration during runtime (depens on the user traffics this allows better utilization of server power consumption)
+* clustering - [JustinDB][justindb] is able to horizontally scale; we can add up and remove nodes from cluster configuration during runtime (depends on the user traffics this allows better utilization of server power consumption)

 * replication - data is copied to N of nodes in the cluster (in order to achieve high availability); we are able to tune how many of replicas we want to read/write (R/W) before we return result to client (the main advantage of [JustinDB][justindb] is that its client applications can tune the values of N, R and W to achieve their desired levels of performance, availability and durability).